m4drat/memplusplus/README.md

 ## 🔬 Features

-- Garbage Collecting
+- Garbage Collection
 - Fast memory allocations (using bump allocators techniques)
 - Fast free algorithms
 - Advanced compacting algorithms, which are used to reduce memory fragmentation and improve cache locality: [heuristic-layouting](#-heuristic-layouting)

 ## ⚠ Supported systems / limitations

-- The library is still in development, so it is not recommended to use it in production.
+- The library is still in the development.
+It's definitely not recommended to use in production!
 - All Unix-like systems (where it is possible to use `mmap`)
 - g++ or clang++ compilers
 - __Currently supports only single-threaded applications__